-This brings us to the main reason you should consider buying Chipolo ONE devices or ditching the trackers you currently own from Tile.
-Unlike the market leader, Chipolo offers out of range alerts for free.
+This brings us to the main reason you should consider buying Chipolo One devices or ditching the trackers you currently own from Tile.
+Unlike the market leader, Chipolo offers out-of-range alerts for free.
 The feature kicks in whenever you leave your keys or any other item behind.
 In other words, when the tracker is not near your phone.
 When this happens, you'll receive a notification on your phone.
 Tile offers a similar feature called Smart Alerts.
-However, Smart Alerts is part of TIle Premium, which costs an extra $30 per year (and also includes free battery replacement for supported trackers).
+However, Smart Alerts is part of TIle Premium, which costs an extra $30 per year (and includes free battery replacement for supported trackers).

-The Chipolo ONE has two unique features.
+The Chipolo One has two unique features.
 First, it can act as a remote shutter button for your phone camera.
-You can also share the device will someone else.
+You can also share the device with someone else.
 For example, perhaps your friend is using your car this weekend.
-By sharing the Chipolo ONE (both physically and through the Chipolo app) each of you can keep track of the keys in real time.
+By sharing the Chipolo One (both physically and through the Chipolo app), each of you can keep track of the keys in real-time.

 Price and battery life

-Finally, the Chipolo ONE scores highly on price.
+Finally, the Chipolo One scores highly on price.
 At $25 per device, it's $10 less than the Tile Pro and the same price as the Tile Mate.
-The Chipolo ONE's battery lasts up to two years, however, versus the one offered on the Tile Mate.
-Coupled with the free out of range feature, this makes the Chipolo ONE a great choice.
+The Ocean Edition is $29.
+The Chipolo One's battery lasts up to two years versus the Tile Mate's one.
+Coupled with the free out-of-range feature, this makes the Chipolo One a great choice.

 Chipolo One: What I don't like

-Over the years, Tile has remained the market leader by regularly introducing new trackers for various needs and by offering its technology to third-parties, such as Skullcandy, Sennheiser, Nomad, and others.
-Chipolo, by contrast, only offers two products at this time, the Chipolo ONE and Chipolo Card.
-Two other trackers, the Chipolo Plus and Chipolo Classic, were discontinued following the release of the Chipolo ONE.
-According to the Chipolo website, there's only one third-party product available, a leather Pilatus laptop sleeve, which has a built-in Chipolo Card.
+Over the years, Tile has remained the market leader by regularly introducing new trackers for various needs and offering its technology to third-parties, such as Skullcandy, Sennheiser, Nomad, and others.
+Chipolo, by contrast, only offers two products at this time, the Chipolo One and Chipolo Card.
+Two other trackers, the Chipolo Plus and Chipolo Classic, were discontinued following the release of the Chipolo One.

-The disparity between what each company offers is important if you'll looking to move beyond securing your keys or wallet.
-For example, only Tile offers the tiny Tile Sticker finder that attaches to things like small electronic devices and outdoor gear.
-It also makes the Tile Pro, which is more durable than other trackers and offers a better range.
+The disparity between what each company offers is important if you move beyond securing your keys or wallet.
+For example, only Tile offers the tiny Tile Sticker finder that attaches to small electronic devices and outdoor gear.
+It also makes the Tile Pro more durable than other trackers and offers a better range.

-And speaking of range, the Chipolo ONE offers an optimal range of 200 feet (60 meters), which equals that of the Tile Mate and Tile Slim, and bests the Tile Sticker.
+And speaking of range, the Chipolo One offers an optimal range of 200 feet (60 meters), which equals the Tile Mate and Tile Slim, and bests the Tile Sticker.
 However, it's 50 feet less than the Tile Pro, which costs just $10 more.

 What about Apple?

-Finally, it's important to at least mention Apple and how its possible entry into the item tracking market could affect companies like Chipolo and Tile.
-Make no mistake, almost overnight Apple would become the one to beat in the market.
-To survive, everyone else will need to compete by offering more products or features, or better prices.
+Finally, it's important to mention Apple and its possible entry into the item tracking market that could affect companies like Chipolo and Tile.
+Make no mistake, almost overnight, Apple would become the one to beat in the market.
+To survive, everyone else will need to compete by offering more products or features or better prices.

 Consider it, but ...

-If you're currently using Tile or another type of tracking device or want to wait for Apple's so-called "AirTags" to arrive, the Chipolo ONE might not be for you.
+If you're currently using Tile or another tracking device or want to wait for Apple's so-called "AirTags" to arrive, the Chipolo One might not be for you.
 It has limited uses because of its design and a smaller community footprint when the time comes to find a missing item.
-Plus, despite its mostly lower price per unit, replacing all of your TIles with Chipolo ONE devices could prove cost-prohibitive, at least in the short-term.
+Plus, despite its mostly lower price per unit, replacing all of your TIles with Chipolo One devices could prove cost-prohibitive, at least in the short-term.

-My advice: Invest in one Chipolo ONE and take it for a test drive.
+My advice: Invest in a single Chipolo One tracker and take it for a test drive.
 You have nothing to lose.

 Have any questions?